Simplyalex99/EECSCalculator/README.md

-- Enable the extension so it can be visible. (top right corner click on puzzle icon then click on pin for "eecs calculator" extension).

-Click on the gpa calculator icon and then enter your choice.
+- Now click on the gpa calculator icon and then enter your choice.
 You can now see your gpa of choice whenever you need to!

   **Note: Must also be on one of the webpages specified in the  description to calculate your choice of gpa**